Army Vet ID'd As New Orleans Terror Attack Driver; FBI Searching For Other Suspects

 When asked at a news conference Wednesday afternoon if investigators are "confident" others were involved in the attack, Louisiana Gov. Jeff Landry said, "We want to answer your questions, but we don't want to say anything that would impede this investigation."

-The Sugar Bowl between Notre Dame and Georgia, a College Football Playoff quarterfinal, scheduled for Wednesday night at the at Caesars Superdome in New Orleans has been postponed until Thursday evening, Jan.
+The Sugar Bowl between Notre Dame and Georgia, a College Football Playoff quarterfinal, scheduled for Wednesday night at the at Caesars Superdome in New Orleans has been postponed until 4 p.m.
+Thursday, Jan.
 2. The decision to move the game was made by government officials, according to NBC News.

+The University of Georgia said in a statement that one of its student was critically injured in the attack.

 The Super Bowl is also slated for New Orleans, on Sunday, Feb.
 9.